-- 4.1.
-Program Organization and Administration: - A. There shall be a governing body which has the authority to conduct the program, determine general policy and provide adequate financial support. - B. There shall be an organizational plan which demonstrates and describes the relationship of the program to the governing body. - C. There shall be a qualified program coordinator with the delegated authority and responsibility to administer the program in accordance with the policies of the governing body and in relation to: - 1.
+- 4.1 Program Organization and Administration: - A. There shall be a governing body that has the authority to conduct the program, determine general policy and provide adequate financial support. - B. There shall be an organizational plan that demonstrates and describes the relationship of the program to the governing body. - C. There shall be a qualified program coordinator with the delegated authority and responsibility to administer the program in accordance with the policies of the governing body and in relation to: - 1.
 Assisting with the development of the budget. - 2.
-Initial and ongoing development, implementation and evaluation of the program. - 3.
-Securing and supervising the appropriate number of qualified instructors. - 4.
+Initial and ongoing development, implementation and evaluation of the program. - Securing and supervising the appropriate number of qualified instructors including RN, LPN, and ancillary instructors who deliver classroom, laboratory, and clinical instruction to students. - 4.
 Securing appropriate classroom and clinical facilities, which can be located separately. - 5.
 Ensuring an orientation of the students to each clinical facility.
 Such orientation may not be included as part of the minimum 75 hour training program. - 6.
-Assuring that each student is clearly identified as a student in a manner easily recognizable to clients, family members, visitors and staff. - 7.
-Planning for classroom, laboratory and clinical learning experiences. - 8.
-Securing written agreements between the administration of the program and outside providers of clinical resources. - 9.
-Reporting to the Board, by means established by the Board, the names of all individuals who have satisfactorily completed the training program within 30 days of program completion. - 10.
-Providing for the safe keeping of a system of permanent records and reports essential to the operation of the program for a minimum of two years, which shall include, but not be limited to, the following: - (a) A skills checklist that demonstrates satisfactory performance of all required skills for each student. - (b) Student records such as attendance, test scores, etc. - (c) Annual report to be submitted to the Board on the form furnished by the Board.
+Assuring that each student is clearly identified as a student in a manner easily recognizable to Clients, family members, visitors and staff. - 7.
+Planning for classroom, laboratory and clinical learning experiences.

-- 11. Developing written policies for admission to, dismissal from, and completion of the program. - 12.
-Supervising RN, LPN, and ancillary instructors who provide classroom, laboratory, and clinical instruction to students. - 13.
-Providing for a systematic plan to evaluate the program. - D. There shall be sufficient program instructors to provide effective assistance and supervision to students. - 4.2.
-The program shall comply with all applicable state and federal requirements including this Chapter. - 4.3.
-The program must ensure that: - A. Students do not perform any services for which they have not been trained and been found proficient by the instructor; and - B. Students who are providing services to clients are under the general supervision of a licensed professional nurse. - 4.4.
-Pursuant to section 483.152(c) of the Federal Rules and Regulations related to Nurse Aide Training and Competency Evaluation Programs (NATCEP): - A. A long-term care facility ("facility") is prohibited from charging nurse aides it employs, or to whom it offers employment, for any portion of the NATCEP. - C. A nurse aide who pays for a NATCEP and becomes employed by a facility within 12 months of date of certification must be reimbursed by the facility, prorated for the portion of the 12-month period that the individual was employed at the facility.
+- 8. Securing written agreements between the administration of the program and outside providers of clinical resources. - Reporting to the Board, by means established by the Board, the names of all individuals who have satisfactorily completed the training program within 30 days of program completion. - 10.
+Providing for the safe keeping of a system of permanent records and reports essential to the operation of the program for a minimum of two years, which shall include, but not be limited to, the following: - a.
+A skills checklist that demonstrates satisfactory performance of all required skills for each student. - b.
+Student records such as attendance, test scores, etc. - c.
+Instructor records such as license, r#eacute#sum#eacute#, and training. - d.
+Annual report to be submitted to the Board on the form furnished by the Board. - 11.
+Developing written policies for admission to, dismissal from, and completion of the program. - 12.
+Providing for a systematic plan to evaluate the program. - D. There shall be sufficient program instructors to provide effective assistance and supervision to students. - 4.2 The program shall comply with all applicable state and federal requirements including those in this Chapter. - 4.3 The program must ensure that: - A. Students do not perform any services for which they have not been trained and been found proficient by the instructor; and - B. Students who are providing services to Clients are under the general supervision of a licensed professional nurse. - 4.4 Pursuant to section 483.152(c) of the Federal Rules and Regulations related to Nurse Aide Training and Competency Evaluation Programs (NATCEP), a long-term care facility ("facility") that receives Medicare or Medicaid funds: - A. Is prohibited from charging nurse aides that it employs, or to whom it offers employment, for any portion of the NATCEP (including any fees for textbooks or other required course materials). - B. Must reimburse a nurse aide who pays for a NATCEP and becomes employed by the facility within 12 months of date of certification, prorated for the portion of the 12-month period that the individual was employed by the facility.